robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 country: California
 extract: Abandon the academic style.
 ---
 Students at the Plantin Institute of Typography in Antwerp documented their research of the 18th-century Belgian punchcutter Jacques-François Rosart and turned it into a fabulous website called [The Rosart Project](https://www.rosart.nl//).
 But what’s so interesting here is that the research was treated as a network of publishing projects.
-First up, students photographed Rosart’s dazzling punches from the Noord-Hollands Archief in Haarlem:
+First up, students photographed Rosart’s dazzling punches from the North Holland Archives in Haarlem:

 ![A photograph by Walda Verbaenen of Rosart’s punches](/uploads/rosart-punches.png)

 <small>Photos by Walda Verbaenen</small>

 ...and in the process they wrote a nifty book about the process!
 But not only that, the team then created revivals of Rosart’s letters, creating a number of lovely fonts.
-Especially the flourished capitals!
+Especially the flourished capitals:

 ![An example of the flourished capitals](/uploads/decorative.jpg)